Susan Weber (historian): Early life and education

 Susan Weber was born in Brooklyn, New York City, the daughter of Iris and Murray Weber.
 Her father was a manufacturer of shoe accessories; her mother was a housewife.
 Her father was born in New York City to parents who had emigrated from Russia.
 Her mother passed on her fondness for the decorative arts.
 She grew up in the New York City area in a non-observant Jewish household; summing up her upbringing, Weber stated: "We were cultural Jews."

-She attended an Episcopalian high school in Brooklyn and graduated from Barnard College of Columbia University with a degree in art history.
+She attended an Episcopal high school in Brooklyn and graduated from Barnard College of Columbia University with a degree in art history.
 In 1990, she earned a master's degree from Cooper-Hewitt/Parsons.

 She also studied at the Royal College of Art in London, where she earned her PhD degree (1998) with a thesis on the furniture of E. W. Godwin.

 Career

 Weber was executive director of the Open Society Institute (OSI), the umbrella name for some 24 independent foundations that support the advancement of freedom of expression around the globe.
 OSI also supports cultural exchange through grants to individuals and associations.

-In 1991, Soros was turned down for the job of director of graduate education at the Parsons School of Design.
+In 1991, Weber was turned down for the job of director of graduate education at the Parsons School of Design.
 So, with $20 million of her husband's money, she started her own school in 1993, establishing the Bard Graduate Center where she is professor of the history of the decorative arts.
 BGC offers graduate degrees in history of the decorative and applied arts, cultural and design history, garden history, and landscape studies.